 Though Mardi Himal Trek is very new and teahouse trekking started around 2016 the quality of food and hygiene and great.
 All teahouse lodges in the region are family-oriented lodges that always tend to cook fresh meals.

-The region isn’t as commercial as Everest or Annapurna, so the level of cleanliness is very high despite teahouses being basic.
+The region isn’t as commercial as Everest or Annapurna, so the level of cleanliness is very high despite the teahouses being basic.
 The chances of getting Food Poisoning in the region are more or less zero.
 However, we ask all travelers to look for expiry dates if they are buying something like biscuits, mars bars, fizzy drinks, etc.

 As already mentioned the Mardi Himal trek is not risky still Risk Assessment is very crucial.
 Travelers are to be cautious and do the risk assessment because there are chances of mishaps and trekking nightmares even while doing the easiest trek like Poon Hill Ghorepani Trek.